John McLaughlin (musician): 1980s

 The short-lived One Truth Band recorded one studio album, Electric Dreams, with L. Shankar on violins, Stu Goldberg on keyboards, Fernando Saunders on electric bass and Tony Smith on drums.
 After the dissolution of the One Truth Band, McLaughlin toured in a guitar duo with Christian Escoudé.

-With the group Fuse One, he released two albums in 1980 and 1982.
+With the group Fuse One, he released one album in 1980.

 In 1981 and 1982, McLaughlin recorded two albums, Belo Horizonte and Music Spoken Here with The Translators, a band of French and American musicians who combined acoustic guitar, bass, drums, saxophone, and violin with synthesizers.
 The Translators included McLaughlin's then-girlfriend, classical pianist Katia Labèque.

 From 1984 through to (circa) 1987, an electric five-piece operated under the name "Mahavishnu" (omitting the "Orchestra").
 Two LPs were released, Mahavishnu and Adventures in Radioland.
 The former featured McLaughlin making extensive use of the Synclavier synthesizer, allied with a Roland guitar/controller.
 The first of the two albums was recorded with a line-up of McLaughlin, Bill Evans (saxophones), Jonas Hellborg (bass), Mitchel Forman (keyboards) and both Danny Gottlieb and Billy Cobham on drums.
 Initial advertising for concert dates in support of the album included Cobham's name, but by the time the tour started in earnest, Gottlieb was in the band.
 Forman left at some point between the albums, and was replaced on keyboards by Jim Beard.

 In tandem with Mahavishnu, McLaughlin worked in duo format (c.
 1985–87) with bassist Jonas Hellborg, playing a number of concert dates, some of which were broadcast on radio and TV, but no commercial recordings were made.